by John Salt - Updated March 2022

 Vario Helicopter is tops in this hobby when it comes to big scale RC helicopters.
 Any time you've seen a large scale RC helicopter on YouTube, especially if it's turbine powered, chances are it's a Vario bird.

-At one fifth scale, Vario Helicopter's turbine Airwolf is spinning 1050mm long rotors, making it the largest Airwolf RC helicopter mentioned on this page, and perhaps the largest RC Airwolf model that is commercially available anywhere in the world.
+At 1:5 scale, Vario Helicopter's turbine Airwolf is spinning 1050mm long rotors, making it the largest Airwolf RC helicopter mentioned on this page, and perhaps the largest RC Airwolf model that is commercially available anywhere in the world.
 It's also the only scale RC Airwolf on this page that is not pre-painted requiring customized finishing and the highest level of RC modelling skill to get flight worthy.

 Vario offers several different mechanic options for their big Airwolf fuselage depending on what model turbine engine you choose for it.
 Fuselage cost is in the $3000 USD range, mechanics costs also in the $3000 range, and turbine engine costs in the $3000 range as well.

-Add in electronics, rotor head & swashplate, rotor blades, turbine fuel systems, scale heli jet exhaust system, other mechanical bits, and a seemingly endless list of additional scale options, and it would not be too difficult to see the finished flying costs climb upwards of $15K USD.
+Add in electronics, rotor head & swashplate, rotor blades, turbine fuel systems, scale heli jet exhaust system, other mechanical bits, and a seemingly endless list of additional scale options, and it would not be too difficult to see the finished flying costs climb north of $15K USD.